 The method presented in this paper can be used to strengthen Theorem~\ref{thm:trianglefree} for free amalgamation classes in finite binary languages defined by finitely many forbidden irreducible substructures on at most $3$ vertices.

-For non-binary relations and bigger forbidden irreducible substructures it seems necessary to refine Theorem~\ref{thm:multCS} for colouring multi-dimensional objects rather than words in a similar manner as in~\cite{Hubickabigramsey,Hubicka2020uniform}.
-This seems to further develop the link between constructions in structural Ramsey theory and the extension property for partial automorphisms~\cite{Hubicka2018EPPA}.
+For non-binary relations and bigger forbidden irreducible substructures, it seems necessary to refine Theorem~\ref{thm:multCS} for colouring multi-dimensional objects rather than words in a similar manner as in~\cite{Hubickabigramsey,Hubicka2020uniform} and is presently a work in progress~\cite{Balko2023Sucessor}.
+This seems to further develop the link between constructions in the structural Ramsey theory and the extension property for partial automorphisms~\cite{Hubicka2018EPPA}.